lunarmodules/Penlight/docs/penlight.md

     end
     return res

-The `tablex` module (@see pl.tablex) provides this as `copy`, which does a _shallow_ copy of a table.
+The `tablex` module (@see tablex) provides this as `copy`, which does a _shallow_ copy of a table.
 There is also `deepcopy` which goes further than a simple loop in two ways; first, it also gives the copy the same metatable as the original (so it can copy objects like `List` above) and any nested tables will also be copied, to arbitrary depth.
 There is also `icopy` which operates on list-like tables, where you can set optionally set the start index of the source and destination as well.
 It ensures that any left-over elements will be deleted:

     asserteq(icopy({1,2,3,4,5,6},{20,30}),{20,30})   -- start at 1
     asserteq(icopy({1,2,3,4,5,6},{20,30},2),{1,20,30}) -- start at 2